Antibacterial Agents

 Penicillin Allergy

-Penicillin allergy is the most common patient-reported drug allergy, with 5% to 10% of patients identifying themselves as allergic.
+Penicillin allergy is the most common patient-reported drug allergy, with 5% to 10% of patients identifying themselves as having allergy.
 In large studies it has been found that ~90% of these patients will have negative penicillin allergy skin tests and will tolerate penicillin.

-Penicillins and cephalosporins share a common beta-lactam ring, which often leads to avoidance of cephalosporins in penicillin-allergic patients.
+Penicillins and cephalosporins share a common beta-lactam ring, which often leads to avoidance of cephalosporins in patients with penicillin allergy.
 Data suggest that R-group chains are more important in predicting cross-reactivity of these drugs that the beta-lactam ring itself.

 Clear estimates of cross reactivity are limited by lack of high-quality controlled studies and by the fact that cephalosporins manufactured before 1980 are known to have been contaminated with penicillin.
 In a group of studies including only patients with confirmed penicillin allergy, on skin testing the reaction rate to cephalosporins was ~3.4%; this falls to 2% if studies published before 1980 are excluded.
 It must be remembered that cephalosporin allergy can occur independently of penicillin allergy.